-In this study, we focus on establishing an algebraic derivation and computation of the Conley complex and connection matrix {$\Delta$}.
-Our main technique is based on the algebraic Morse theory of Sk\"oldberg for complexes with fixed bases~\cite{Skoldberg2006MorseViewpoint,Skoldberg2018}.
-Generalising Forman's acyclic matching of cells, Sk\"oldberg introduces an algebraic matching {using based complexes} in~\cite{Skoldberg2006MorseViewpoint}, which reproduces discrete Morse theory on an algebraic level.
-We show that a \emph{consistent splitting} (\Cref{prop:splittings-finite-dimensional}) of chain groups at each poset grade generates an optimal algebraic matching that allows us the recover the connection matrix using Sk\"oldberg's techniques.
-In particular, we rely on the homological perturbation theory introduced by~\cite{Brown1965TheTheorem, Gugenheim1972OnFibration}.
-Our main contribution takes the form of the theorem below. \begin{restatable}{theorem}{mainthm} Let $(C, d)$ be a $P$-graded chain complex.
-A consistent splitting $\zeta\colon \C \cong \M \oplus \B \oplus \K$ at each poset grade induces a $P$-filtered contraction
+In this study, we focus on establishing an algebraic derivation of the Conley complex and an associated algorithm for computing the connection matrix {$\Delta$}.
+Our main technique is based on the algebraic Morse theory of Sk\"oldberg for complexes with fixed bases, or \emph{based complexes}~\cite{Skoldberg2006MorseViewpoint,Skoldberg2018}.
+Generalising Forman's acyclic matching of cells, Sk\"oldberg introduced the notion of `Morse matching' for based complexes, which reproduces discrete Morse theory on an algebraic level.
+Using homological perturbation theory introduced by~\cite{Brown1965TheTheorem, Gugenheim1972OnFibration}, we show how a Morse matching fashioned out of \emph{homology decompositions}~(\cref{eq:homology-decomposition}) of relative chain complexes enables us to reduce a poset-graded chain complex to its Conley complex.
+This derivation, which is our main algebraic contribution, is expressed in the theorem below (we recall a poset is well-founded if there are no infinite descending sequences of elements in $P$, e.g. when $P$ is finite).